-- 1. Totogatic Park - Complete any remaining construction components of the park expansion project, including boat launch parking area - Continue to fine tune the newly upgraded reservation system. - Adapt registration policies and registration booth to reflect new reservation policies. - Improve customer outreach to inform users of new policies. - Upgrade electrical service in the southeast portion of the park. - Continue to allocate time from the Natural Resources Technician position during summer camping season to assist with parks operation and maintenance.
+- 1. Totogatic Park - Complete any remaining construction needs of the new maintenance building. - Continue to fine tune the newly upgraded reservation system. - Upgrade electrical service in the southeast portion of the park. - Confirm function of septic system at old shower building.
+If the system is operating property, and not leaking, drill a new well to alleviate nitrate issues with the water supply.
+Abandon the existing well. - Continue to allocate time from the Natural Resources Technician position during summer camping season to assist with parks operation and maintenance.

-- Recruit and train the new Campground Manager position. - Restructure Assistant Recreation Administrator's position/time to focus on management of the recreation program year round instead of operational management of Totogatic Park during summer months. - 2.
-Sawmill Park - Replace/repair broken hand pumps - Seek funding sources to replace pavilion - Seek funding sources to replace dock system - Continue to operate and maintain facility - 3.
-Leisure Lake Youth Camp - Work with DATCAP to secure an appropriate license for facility operation. - Begin facility improvements based on plans developed in 2021 - Continue facility closure until license is secured and renovations completed. - Continue to operate and maintain facility - 4.
+• Continue using the new Campground Manager position.

+2. Sawmill Park

+- Replace/repair broken hand pumps

+- Seek funding sources to replace pavilion

+- Seek funding sources to replace dock system

+- Continue to operate and maintain facility

+3. Leisure Lake Youth Camp

+- Work with DATCAP to secure an appropriate license for facility operation. - Begin facility improvements based on plans developed in 2022 - Continue facility closure until license is secured and renovations completed. - Continue to operate and maintain facility - 4.
 Dugan and Harmon Equestrian Campsites - Evaluate Harmon Lake for sanitary dump station - Repair electrical service at Harmon - Consider eliminating camping at the Dugan Run facility and converting to day-use only. - Continue to monitor use by campers not associated with horse trail riding and consider additional restrictions as need arises.